-If CloudFlare can not connect to your server, various CloudFlare 5xx error messages can appear when you visit a site's urls.
-The various error messages are as follows:
+If Cloudflare cannot connect to your server, a number of Cloudflare 5xx error messages can appear when you visit your site.
+The error messages are as follows:

 General causes of the above errors:

 - Your server or hosting provider is having issues

 - Your server or hosting provider is not having issues, but either your hosting provider or server is limiting or blocking connections from Cloudflare IPs

 Tips to diagnose if your origin server is offline

 When you see a Cloudflare 5xx error message, the first step is to check if your origin server is having issues.
 To do so, there are two tests that you can run.